top of page

 Outreach

-I also engage in scientific outreach through print, audio, and web media.
-In 2020, I wrote a popular science article for the American Birding Association, titled “The data behind mysterious bird deaths in New Mexico,” and discussed explanations for a large avian mortality event in Colorado and New Mexico.
-By comparing museum records and recent mortalities, I was able to quickly demonstrate that starvation, not wildDire smoke in California, contributed to the mass mortality event.
+My research has also been the subject of media attention, during which I was able to communicate the value of natural history collections to the general public.
+In 2020, I wrote a popular science article for the American Birding Association, titled The data behind mysterious bird deaths in New Mexico,” and discussed explanations for a large avian mortality event in Colorado and New Mexico.
+By comparing museum records and recent mortalities, I was able to quickly demonstrate that starvation, not wildfire smoke in California, contributed to the mass mortality event.
 As a result of this work, I was interviewed by 15 outlets, including the Albuquerque Journal, Denver Post, New York Times, NPR, and CBS Saturday Morning.
+When I published evidence that supported the erection of a new avian family, Eurocephalidae, I used study skins to highlight convergent evolution during my interview with the local news station in Albuquerque.

 Predatory Songbirds: the case of the murderous tits